 - Global Entry or TSA PreCheck application fee credit of up to $100 every four years

 - Reward night when you redeem points for any stay of four or more nights

 - 20% discount when you purchase points with the card

 - No foreign transaction fees

 The card has an $89 annual fee.
-The IHG Rewards card is subject to the Chase 5/24 rule, so you won’t qualify if you’ve opened 5+ credit cards from any bank (not including certain small business cards) in the past 24 months.
+The IHG Rewards card is subject to the Chase 5/24 rule, so you won’t qualify if you’ve opened five or more credit cards from any bank (not including certain small business cards) in the past 24 months.

-This year IHG announced it had plans to introduce variable pricing for award nights and since then the most expensive award nights have gone up to 100,000 points per night.
+Last year, IHG announced it had plans to introduce variable pricing for award nights and since then the most expensive award nights have gone up to 100,000 points per night.
 However, right now only a few hotels are actually charging that much.
-Almost all locations cost 10,000-70,000 points and you can find big discounts on IHG’s PointBreaks list which is a quarterly list of locations with award nights for only 5,000-15,000 a night.
+Almost all locations cost 10,000-70,000 points, so there are plenty of ways to make the most out of this card’s bonus.

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets daily email newsletter.